At Sandy Lane Primary School we believe in ALL children achieving of the best they can.

-1. Sandy Lane Primary School has a school-wide commitment to raise achievements for pupils who are eligible for Pupil Premium and knows that these learners must make faster progress than non-eligible pupils and is determined to achieve this.
+1. Sandy Lane Primary School has a school-wide commitment to raise achievements for all pupils including those who are eligible for Pupil Premium and knows that some learners may need to make faster progress than non-eligible pupils and is determined to achieve this.

 2. Sandy Lane Primary School never confuses eligible pupils with low ability and strives to ‘bring out the best’ in this group of pupils and support them to achieve the highest levels.

 3. Sandy Lane Primary School creates an overall package of support aimed to tackle the range of barriers including attendance, behaviour, external factors, professional development focussing on improving outcomes for eligible pupils, improving the quality of teaching and learning, language acquisition, parental engagement, opportunities for first-hand experiences and development of literacy and numeracy skills.